TotalAV vs. Norton 2025: Which Guards Your Devices Better?

 Read Norton Antivirus Review

 Norton told us the Norton 360 Deluxe plan was the “Best Value,” but if you’re looking for identity theft protection on top of an antivirus, you might disagree.
-It doesn’t include LifeLock like the next choice up, but it does have parental controls and a privacy monitor to help keep you and your family safer online.
+Although it doesn’t include LifeLock like the next choice up, it does offer parental controls and a privacy monitor to help keep you and your family safer online.

 Winner: Norton.
-Even though both products are fairly close in price, Norton’s offerings are more well-rounded, and the renewal prices aren’t as drastic a change.
-It even includes cloud storage in each of its plans.
+Even though both products are fairly close in price, Norton’s offerings are more well-rounded, and the renewal prices don't change as drastically.

 TotalAV vs. Norton: features